MKwang24/SNACKKR/README.md

 -Front-End User interface DONE by Yichun, Sijia, Jiahua, Jiaru

-Old repository can be found by this link: https://github.com/MKwang24/MIE350
+Old repository can be found by this link: https://github.com/MKwang24/MIE350 AND https://github.com/MKwang24/MIE350_SNACKKR

 Third Submission: More function implementations and User Interface design